suyashkumar/dicom/README.md

 [![Build Status](https://travis-ci.org/gradienthealth/go-dicom.svg?branch=master)](https://travis-ci.org/gradienthealth/go-dicom)
 [![GoDoc Reference](https://godoc.org/github.com/gradienthealth/go-dicom?status.svg)](https://godoc.org/github.com/gradienthealth/go-dicom)

 This is a (hard-ish) fork of [go-dicom](https://github.com/gillesdemey/go-dicom)--a golang DICOM image parsing library.
-A command line interface tool to parse imagery and data out of DICOM files is also included (`dicomutil`).
-We have been modifying this package with the goal of building a full-featured and high-performance golang dicom parser with many new features and improvements.
+A command line tool to parse imagery and data out of DICOM files is also included (`dicomutil`).
+We have been working on this package with the goal of building a full-featured and high-performance dicom parser with new features and improvements.
 So far improvements include:
 * parsing and extracting multi-frame DICOM imagery (both encapsulated and native pixel data)
 * exposing a `Parser` golang interface to make mock-based testing easier for clients